Conservation Education

 Shaping The Future

 The Wildcat Hills Nature Center provides year-round education in classrooms and summer camps and activities to continue that connection with nature.
-Young children are often seen “flying” outside the Nature Center with their crepe paper wings, or hiking the hills with Outdoor Education Specialist, Anne James.
+Young children are often seen “flying” outside the Nature Center with their crepe paper wings, or hiking the hills with Outdoor Education Specialist, Amanda Filipi.
 In classrooms, she teaches the students about ecosystems, migration, or adaptations and gives the students a broader sense of nature’s scope.
 Sixth grade students from all over Educational Service Unit #13 come to the Nature Center to learn all about the benefit of trees during Branch Out, an event sponsored by ESU #13, Scotts Bluff National Monument, North Platte NRD, Nebraska Game and Parks and the University of NE Panhandle Station.
 The students come to the realization that they are the ones who must take the steps to save these fragile ecosystems and their species, because it’s their own personal future we are shaping today.

 Hands-On Investigations